2ndQuadrant/pglogical/doc/DESIGN.md

 ## Column metadata

-The output plugin sends metadata for columsn - at minimum, the column names - before each row.
-It will soon be changed to send the data before each row from a new, different table, so that streams of inserts from COPY etc don't repeat the metadata each time.
-That's just a pending feature.
+The output plugin sends metadata for columns - at minimum, the column names - before each row that first refers to that relation.

 The reason metadata must be sent is that the upstream and downstream table's attnos don't necessarily correspond.
 The column names might, and their ordering